CyberFlameGO/svnpython/Doc/howto/sorting.rst

 Sort Stability and Complex Sorts
 ================================

-Starting with Python 2.2, sorts are guaranteed to be `stable
+Sorts are guaranteed to be `stable
 <http://en.wikipedia.org/wiki/Sorting_algorithm#Stability>`_\.
 That means that
 when multiple records have the same key, their original order is preserved.